|Background art by Robby-Robert. Paul Morrow, Victor Bergman, and David Kano courtesy of ITC.|

 McMurty couldn’t help asking, “And what is that, I wonder?”

-For the moment he ignored the fact that Hansen’s uplifted eyebrow was now turned his way, and kept his gaze focused on the felinoid as she replied, “Well, you’re both super smart, you work very well together, and you’re both attractive.
+For the moment he ignored the fact that Seven’s uplifted eyebrow was now turned his way, and kept his gaze focused on the felinoid as she replied, “Well, you’re both super smart, you work very well together, and you’re both attractive.
 I bet you’d make beautiful kits.”

-He was a little surprised when Hansen looked again to her friend and said, “Being considered attractive does not mean two people will be attracted to each other, Ensign.
+He was a little surprised when Seven looked again to her friend and said, “Being considered attractive does not mean two people will be attracted to each other, Ensign.
 And while Commander McMurty and I are both exceptionally intelligent and have worked well together in the past, it does not mean that we would suit each other romantically.”

 Sharp Smile grinned.
 “You never know until you try.
 Besides, the commander likes you—I’ve noticed that his scent changes whenever you’re near.”